-(Optional) To view the default location, alternate, and WBS code values in the Item Takeoff Settings window:
+2. (Optional) To view the default location, alternate, and WBS code values in the Item Takeoff Settings window.

-- On the ribbon, from the Takeoff group on the Takeoff tab, click Default Values. - In classic view, click View menu > Item Takeoff Settings.
+On the ribbon, from the Takeoff group on the Takeoff tab, click Default Values.

 The Item Takeoff Settings window appears at the bottom of the screen.
 Use this window to set a location, alternate, and work breakdown structure (WBS) values for your takeoff items.